How much does it cost to tune my piano?

 This is by far our most commonly asked question.
 After all, restoring a high-quality grand piano is an expensive endeavor indeed.
-But with the cost of new high-end, hand-built pianos that start at $35,000 (for the smallest baby grands), and go all the way up beyond $125,000 (for concert grands and art-case style cabinetry), the opportunity to restore an older, vintage Steinway and Sons, Mason and Hamlin, Bösendorfer, Baldwin, etc., is by far a better bargain!
+But with the cost of new high-end, hand-built pianos starting at $45,000 (for the smallest baby grands), and going upwards of $250,000+ (for concert grands and art-case style cabinetry), the opportunity to restore an older, vintage Steinway and Sons, Mason and Hamlin, Bösendorfer, Baldwin, etc., is by far a better bargain!
 In fact, in many cases, the results of restoring a vintage hand-made piano exceed the standards of some brand new pianos.

 If your piano does not have name recognition on the fallboard, then a thorough evaluation is needed in order to insure that the money you spend, does not far outweigh the piano's value, and that the restoration will produce a piano that will be playable and enjoyable for years to come.